docksal/docksal/docs/docksal-stack.md

 ## System services

 When you run `fin update` for the first time Docksal installs you 3 system containers.
-These services are required to glue system pieces together.
-You can see them if you run `fin docker ps | grep docksal-`
+You can see them in the list if you run `fin docker ps | grep docksal-`

 ### SSH Agent

 [docksal-ssh-agent](https://github.com/docksal/service-ssh-agent) service is required to store your SSH keys.
-If not this service you would need to manually map your SSH keys to every project where you need them and if your keys are password protected you would need to enter password each time.
+If it didn't exist you would need to map your SSH keys into every project where you needed them and if your keys are password protected you would need to enter password each time as it's SSH Agent who does password caching on localhost.

-Instead there's a conatiner with [ssh-agent](https://github.com/docksal/service-ssh-agent) running that imports your keys once and allows their reuse throughout all running projects without a need to re-enter passphrase, which could be especially annoying if you need ssh key to checkout/commit to repo.
+So we created dockerized version of it. ssh-agent imports your keys only once and allows their reuse throughout all running projects without a need to re-enter passphrase, which could be especially annoying if you need ssh key to checkout/commit to repo.

 ### DNS